debdeepbh/numerical/wavelet/README.md

 * M. Frazier, _An Introduction to Wavelets through Linear Algebra_
 * Thanks to Dr. Svetlana Roudenko for teaching the material on wavelets
-* Thanks to Dr. Peter Gorham for providing ANITA data
+* Thanks to Dr. Peter Gorham for providing support and ANITA data and Manuel Olmedo for making the data matlab-friendly